alpslab-stanford/alps_web/07-research.md

 ### Scalar inferences

-Using a combination of experimental methods, corpus analyses, and Bayesian computational modeling, we have found that scalar inferences (i.e., interpreting a sentence like "Alex ate some of the cookies" to mean they didn't eat all of them) are strongly context-dependent.
+Using a combination of experimental methods, corpus analyses, and Bayesian computational modeling, we find that scalar inferences (i.e., interpreting a sentence like "Alex ate some of the cookies" to mean they didn't eat all of them) are strongly context-dependent.

 The **probability** of deriving a scalar inference is modulated by:
 - lexical, syntactic, or discourse features of the linguistic context (Degen 2015), which language models based on contextual word embeddings can learn from data and use to predict inference strength judgments (Schuster et al. 2020, Li et al. 2021);